 3. The Answer Engine

 Google, Bing and Yahoo don’t just want to be search engines.
 They want to be answer engines.
 That’s because people are using natural language to search for stuff online nowadays.
 They are asking questions like “Where did he play football” are common, and while there is no celebrity football star name, the search engine must still ascertain who the user is asking about.
-This makes user intent most important when becoming an answer engine.
+This makes user intent most important when becoming an answer search engine.
 There will likely be more updates to natural language and question keywords will also become apart of successful SEO keyword strategies as marketers look to target the mobile voice search audience.
 Others will also implement linked open data in posts to help crawlers understand the relevance and intent behind a post.

 4. Google+ is Getting Big